 Concepts x Nike SB Dunk High ‘Ugly Sweaters’ (2013 & 2017)Concepts x Nike SB Dunk High ‘Ugly Sweaters’ (2013 & 2017)

 Perhaps the most famous of all Christmas-themed sneakers, the Concepts x Nike SB ‘Ugly Sweater’ Dunks are an ostentatious on-foot translation of the renowned winter woollies.
 A grumpy beanie snowman motif featured across all three of the highly sought-after colourways, really slamming the Christmas skater theme down the proverbial chimney – if you know what we mean.

 Nike SB Dunk ‘Candy Cane’ (2015)Nike SB Dunk ‘Candy Cane’ (2015)

-Back in 2015, Nike really played on our penchant for Christmas indulgence, modelling their 2015 holiday drop on everyone’s favourite edible ornament.
+Back in 2015, Nike played on our penchant for Christmas indulgence, modelling their 2015 holiday drop on everyone’s favourite edible ornament.
 With red and white stripes, the candy cane inspiration was clear – you can almost taste that sticky sweet mint – and the hits of green round out a theme that surely brings cheer to even the Grinchiest sneakerhead.
-Forget throwing sneakers over power lines, these are made to be thrown on the Christmas tree!
+Forget throwing sneakers over power lines; these are made to be thrown on the Christmas tree!

 Air Max 90 ‘Gift Wrapped’ (2015)Air Max 90 ‘Gift Wrapped’ (2015)